Walter-Ullon/Project-Euler/README.md

 # Project-Euler
 Code for the solution of some of the problems as found in the Project Euler website.

-Solutions were implemented mostly in MATLAB, some in Mathematica.
+Solutions were implemented mostly in MATLAB, some in Mathematica and Python.